 As we navigate our way through challenging times, St. Peter’s is charting a course that will enhance our ability to be a virtual community while gradually offering in-person opportunities to connect with one another.
-We continue to offer live streaming of one Sunday morning prayer service, virtual gatherings through Zoom meetings, posting special resources for children and families, and curated spiritual resources.
-We have begun to offer small outdoor member gatherings that will follow these guidelines:
+We continue to offer one Sunday morning live stream prayer service, virtual gatherings through Zoom meetings, special resources for children and families, and curated spiritual resources.
+In-person gatherings have been suspended until further notice.